2024-10-04

 No amount of PR spin from Labor will change the reality that AUKUS makes us less safe and guarantees a big nuclear waste problem.
 Our Federal and State governments are congratulating themselves on SA’s Osborne being selected as the future build site for AUKUS, but there is still no word on the logistics of this multi-billion-dollar concept, including where they plan to store the radioactive waste.
 I will keep on highlighting the unsafe and unworkable reality of a local nuclear industry in SA and Australia.

-Thank you to all Greens members, staff and supporters across the country for your continued efforts to secure and safe, bright and sustainable future for all of us.
+Thank you to all Greens members, staff and supporters across the country for your continued efforts to secure a safe, bright and sustainable future for all of us.

 - Barbara